Nottinghamshire: Culture

 Nottinghamshire is home to the Sherwood Forest, known for its association with the legend of Robin Hood.

 Nottinghamshire contains the ancestral home of the poet Lord Byron, Newstead Abbey, which he sold in 1818.
 It is now owned by Nottingham City Council, and is open to the public.
 The acclaimed author D. H. Lawrence was from Eastwood in Nottinghamshire.
 Toton was the birthplace and home of English folk singer-songwriter Anne Briggs, well known for her song Black Waterside.
 The north of the county is also noteworthy for its connections with the Pilgrim Fathers.
 William Brewster, for example, came from the village of Scrooby, and was influenced by Richard Clyfton, who preached at Babworth.

 Nottinghamshire has international twinning arrangements with the province of Wielkopolska (Greater Poland) in western Poland, and with the province's capital city, Poznań.

 In 2002, Crocus nudiflorus (Autumn crocus) was voted by the public as the county flower of Nottinghamshire.

 Sport

 Nottinghamshire County Cricket Club (NCCC) are a first class county cricket club who play at Trent Bridge in West Bridgford.
 They won the County Championship in 2010.

 The most successful football team within Nottinghamshire is Nottingham Forest, a Premier League club that won the 1978 English championship, and followed it up with winning the 1979 and 1980 European Cup titles although success has not been seen by most of their fans in living memory.
-Mansfield Town of League One and Notts County of League Two are the other professional teams in the county.
+Notts County and Mansfield Town of League One are the other professional teams in the county.
 Notts County are the world's oldest professional football club, being formed in 1862 and are world renowned for giving Juventus their black and white striped kit and opening their new stadium in 2011.

 Other notable sporting teams are the Nottingham Rugby Football Club, and the Nottingham Panthers Ice Hockey Club.